 Tips: Keep your foundation germ-free for longer by keeping your fingers away from the neck of the bottle.
 Instead, gently drip the formula onto the back of your hand before you apply.
 If you notice your foundation starting to separate, it’s definitely time to toss it.

 Tips: Fragrance is the longest-lasting product in your beauty routine—by far!
 Max out your perfume’s shelf life by keeping your scents out of direct sunlight.
 (Some brands like Le Labo even suggest storing them in the fridge.)

 Tips: It’s time to toss your favorite lip products when you notice a change in their texture—whether that means they dry out or they get goopy.
-Make your favorite red last longer by keeping it in a cool, dry place (meaning: don’t leave it in your hot car!).
+Make your favorite red last longer by keeping it in a cool, dry place (read—don’t leave it in your hot car!).

 Tips: Replacing your mascara regularly is incredibly important to avoid eye infections.
-Switch out every three months, or sooner if you notice the formula gets clumpy or starts to smell funny, which means it’s gone bad.
+Switch out every three months (or sooner if you notice the formula getting clumpy or starting to smell funny, which means it’s gone bad).
 And, of course, don’t ever share mascara!

 Shelf Life: 12 to 18 months